 of 300 multimedia storytime kits; design and purchase bookmobiles to visit day care centers and key community settings where many Hispanic immigrants reside.
 He developed close ties with Hispanic families, churches, and other institutions, introducing them to the library's materials and services.
 Jon emerged as a national leader in Hispanic outreach among libraries with rapidly expanding Hispanic populations.

 "Over the years Jon Sundell has presented bilingual library programs on many occasions, and he is always adept at relating to and entertaining both Spanish and English speaking families.
-Children and adults from both cultures feel at ease and appreciated.
-Above and beyond all the fun, humor and excitement there is an overarching sense of something more: a spirit of cultural exchange and community.
+Children and adults from both cultures feel at ease and appreciated, and they join freely in the fun.
+But above and beyond all the excitement there is an overarching sense of something more: a spirit of cultural exchange and community.
 Jon has a true gift and a passion for bringing people of different backgrounds together."

 - Esmirna Esparza, Head of Library Service to Spanish Speaking People, Forsyth County Public Library